PostgresApp/PostgresApp/documentation/install.md

 3. Copy the folder `Contents/Versions/9.3` from the old Postgres.app into `Contents/Versions` from the new Postgres.app
 4. Place the modified new version inside the Applications folder
 5. Now use `pg_upgrade` according to the instructions [in the PostgreSQL manual](http://www.postgresql.org/docs/current/static/pgupgrade.html).
+6. See [issue 241](https://github.com/PostgresApp/PostgresApp/issues/241) for details how to deal with migration errors.

 ## Removing Existing PostgreSQL Installations